shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 ## Uniform Buffer

-Setting uniform for shaders is a huge part of engine task.
+Setting uniforms for shaders is often a considerable amount of the time spent by an engine.
 Take the [Cesium Globe](http://cesiumjs.org/Cesium/Build/Apps/CesiumViewer/index.html) as an example.
-For regular draw calls, `uniform4fv` is within the top 5 GL functions take the most executing time.
+For regular draw calls, `uniform4fv` is within the top 5 GL functions taking the most execution time.
-And sum of all `uniform[i]fv` and `uniformMatrix[i]fv` calls is nearly 2.5% of all execution time.
+Also, the sum of all `uniform[i]fv` and `uniformMatrix[i]fv` calls is nearly 2.5% of all execution time.
 That's quite a large percentage.
 We always have to call them to update uniform values each frame.
-What's more, it can be really annoying that we have to make duplicated uniform calls for one same uniform object shared by several shaders.
+What's more, it can be annoying that we have to make duplicated uniform calls for one same uniform object shared by several shaders.

-Now Uniform buffer object may bring us a boost on performance allowing us to store blocks of uniforms in buffers stored on the GPU, just like vertex/index buffers.
+Now the Uniform buffer object may bring us a boost in performance by allowing us to store blocks of uniforms in buffers stored on the GPU, just like vertex/index buffers.
 This can make switching between sets of uniforms faster.
 Additionally, uniform buffers can be shared by multiple programs at the same time.

-That's quite a lot benefits.
-But with so many improvements, the setup routine is about to change a lot.
+That's quite a few benefits.
+But, with so many improvements, the setup routine is about to change a lot.
 We will have a basic setup example first, and then look at something that might need your attention.